 Other institutes offering Thai Massage education are some universities in and around Bangkok (with Bachelor and Master programs of Traditional Thai Medicine) and a bunch of vocational training centers.
 Nevertheless, both the universities and general vocational schools are difficult to access for foreigners primarily due to the language barrier and sometimes due to admission policies that only allow Thai people.

 At any rate, an instructor you might not want to miss when visiting Bangkok is the blind Thai Massage teacher and therapist Master Yong Kiat, who is a pupil of the late Ajahn Pisit Benjamongkonwaree from Pisit Massage.
 Yong Kiat runs the Bangkok Thai Massage center.

 And if one’s really into Thai Yoga (Reusi Datton) or Thai Foot Massage & Reflexology one should definitely visit Master Kong from the Yoga Massage School Thailand Metta.

 But there are more differences: the climate, the food, and the people.
-And if you like the beaches, you’re better off having base in Bangkok where you could reach the nearest beaches in about 2 hours (Bang Saen, Chonburi) or, a bit farther away, in about 4 hours (Hua Hin).
-Reckon that Chiang Mai is about 700 km up north from Bangkok and for the nearest beach you’d need to go south passing Bangkok first.
+And if you like the beaches, you’re better off having your base in Bangkok where you could reach the nearest beaches in about two hours (Bang Saen, Chonburi) or, a bit farther away, in about four hours (Hua Hin).
+Reckon that Chiang Mai is about 700 km up north from Bangkok, and for the nearest beach you’d need to go south passing Bangkok first.

-However, this article is not about choosing between Bangkok or Chiang Mai though, even if the question comes to mind naturally when we consider learning Thai Massage in Thailand.
-Certainly, Bangkok has so much to offer, that even without Thai Massage or Muay Thai, spending time in the city would be indisputably justified.
+However, this post is not about choosing between Bangkok or Chiang Mai though, even if the question naturally comes to mind when we consider learning Thai Massage in Thailand.
+Certainly, Bangkok has so much to offer that even without Thai Massage or Muay Thai spending time in the city would be indisputably justified.